orrc/git-webhook-proxy/README.md

 ### git-webhook-proxy
 You should run git-webhook-proxy on the same machine as your CI server, or on a machine that has access to the same disk space as your CI server.

-Running `./git-webhook-proxy --help` will display the command line options.
+Running `git-webhook-proxy --help` will display the command line options.

 You must explicitly specify the address(es) to listen on, e.g. `--listen 127.0.0.1:8000` for HTTP, or `--tls-listen :8443` for TLS.
 To accept TLS connections, you must provide your TLS certificate in PEM format (if intermediate certificates are required, append them to your certificate file) and private key.